denten-books/plain-text/2-device.md

 the abstract, as code or even a set of rules written on paper.
 But in another sense, they do not.
-They come fully into being only when instantiated within first-order, physical constrains that involve actual circuit boards and relay switches, or, at the very least, a pen and paper.
+They come fully into being only when instantiated within first-order, physical constrains that involve actual circuit boards and relay switches, or, at least, a pen and paper.
 For this reason, the performance (in terms of cycles per second, instructions per cycle, or its capacity to hold a number of instructions) of a Turing machine simulated within a virtual world like Minecraft cannot logically exceed the performance of the machine running Minecraft itself.
 The physical capabilities of the bottom-most device limit the computational power of all *n+1* order Turing simulations.
 The bottom-most turtle may have its head in the clouds, but its feet rest firmly on the ground.

 The exact plane where the symbolic meets the material is difficult to identify.
 At some imperceptible point software disappears into hardware.
 Such